PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

     }
 ]
 ```
 Note that the above assumes that the Julia executable, `julia`, is somewhere in the path.
+That is the default program to start.
-Alternatively, spell out the full path to the executable.
-I suppose having multiple such commands for different versions of Julia would also make sense.
+In the first form, we spell out the full path to the executable.
+In this way we can have multiple  commands for different versions of Julia.
+So either choose the command *Terminus: Open Julia 1.2* or the command *Terminus: Open Julia*.

 ### Snippets